menandmice/micetro_docs/guides/user-manual/ansible_mm_inventory.rst

   Name of the plugin (mm_inventory)

 host
-  Men&Mice Suite to connect to (http://mmsuite.example.net)
+  Micetro to connect to (http://micetro.example.net)

 user
   UserID to connect with (apiuser)